 But this is changing.
 At present, blue cat (Ictaluris furcatus) have been introduced into the waters of the Chesapeake Bay region.
 It’s not good news!
 Blue cat in these waters are an invasive species, as many catfish can become when improperly introduced to new habitats.

-Having been introduced into the region in the 1970's, there numbers are now getting out of control.
+Having been introduced into the region in the 1970s, their numbers are now getting out of control.
 They have no natural predators in this habitat and there is little to stop them from severely upsetting the ecosystem and endangering native species such as blue crabs, or menhaden.

 Fishermen are being encouraged to catch as many blue cats out of these waters as they can, and many chefs, with Southern origins or not, are taking advantage of the growing supply of fresh blue catfish, offering up a real Southern delight on their menus.
 It could be many folks will reassess their opinion of catfish if they give some a try.
 I had a great fried catfish dinner at Gertrudes, in Baltimore (located inside the Baltimore Museum of Art) although we don’t put gravy on catfish where I come from, nor a hard crunchy topping.
 We also don’t put it on top of vinegary turnip greens.
 But, still, it was delicious!